About the Lions Inn

 Unwind in the peaceful garden setting of the Lions Inn

--- actually two historic residences converted into a contemporary version of the best in comfortable bed and breakfast elegance.
+-- actually two historic residences converted into a contemporary version of the best in comfortable elegance.
 One part of the Lions Inn

 is a charming 1840, two story, Edwardian house; the other is a typical historic New Orleans "shotgun double" -- both have been completely renovated with attention to guest comforts, historic detail, and antique and modern furnishings.